AdhaSahar/Iot-Switch/README.md

   http://<yourip>:9005/hooks/iotswitch1?status=off // " off
 ```

-### 4) Uploading the arduino code into your ESP32.
+### 4) Upload the arduino code into your ESP32.
 Make sure to change the SSID, password and the ip of your broker inside the code.

 ### 5) Integrating with IFTTT

-Create an Applet, using Google Assistant or Cortana as trigger, and choose webhook (make web request) as action.
+Create an Applet, using Google Assistant or Cortana as a trigger, and choose webhook (make web request) as an action.

-Inside the "What do you want to say" textfield, I preferred to use "Turn $" to make it simple. $ will become a variable that will be sent at the end of your webhook below.
+Inside the "What do you want to say" textfield, I prefer to use "Turn $" to make it simple. $ will become a variable that will be sent at the end of your webhook below as a parameter.
 So the valid command will be "Turn on" and "Turn off"
 Inside the URL of the web request, put
 ```
   http://<your-ip>:9005/hooks/iotswitch1?status= {{TextField}}